ra314/lichess-time-tracker/README.md

 A Steam/Strava-style activity tracker for Lichess players.
 This dashboard helps users transition from "mindless playing" to "intentional practice" by visualizing time spent at the board.

+> 🤖 **Note:** This entire application was vibe-coded using AI assistance, showcasing rapid prototyping and iterative development.

 ## 🚀 Overview
 The app fetches real-time game data via the Lichess API, calculates total playtime (lastMoveAt - createdAt), and provides accountability metrics such as binge detection and peak performance windows.